Outcomes4Me Secures $21M in Funding Learn more >>

 Once you’ve found a clinical trial that seems like a good fit, the next step is to gather as much information as possible.
 This is your opportunity to ask questions and make sure you feel comfortable and confident about your decision.
 Think of it as a conversation with the research team—they are there to help you understand every aspect of the study.
 Having a list of questions ready can help you cover all your bases and ensure you have a clear picture of what to expect before, during, and after the trial.

-Ask about the treatment and study design
+Questions about the treatment and study design

 It’s essential to have a clear understanding of the treatment being studied and how the trial is structured.
 A member of the study team will explain the trial’s purpose, potential benefits, risks, and any other treatment options you have.
 Every clinical trial follows a detailed plan, called a protocol, which outlines exactly what will happen.
 This protocol is carefully designed to keep you safe while allowing researchers to gather the information they need.
 Don’t hesitate to ask for clarification on anything you don’t understand, like how the treatment is given, how long it lasts, and what the main goals of the research are.

-Ask about side effects and follow-up care
+Questions about side effects and follow-up care

 Knowing what to expect regarding side effects and follow-up care can help you prepare for the trial.
 Ask the research team about the known side effects of the treatment and how they are typically managed.
 It’s also helpful to know what the follow-up schedule looks like.
 You may have more doctor visits, blood tests, or scans than you would with standard treatment.
 You should also ask about costs.
 While the trial usually covers the cost of the new treatment itself, your insurance is often expected to cover other standard care costs.
 Getting clarity on this upfront can prevent surprises later on.

-Ask about logistics, costs, and time
+Questions about logistics, costs, and time commitment

 Beyond the medical aspects, it’s important to understand the practical commitments of a clinical trial.
 Ask about how much time you’ll need to dedicate to appointments and travel.
 Some trials may require frequent visits to the cancer center, so you’ll want to factor in travel time and any related expenses.
 It’s always a good idea to speak with your insurance company and a financial counselor to understand all potential costs.
 The experience of participating in a trial can vary greatly from one study to another, so getting answers to these logistical questions will help you decide if it’s the right choice for you and your family.